 Is homemade playdough toxic to dogs?

 Salt is a toxin to dogs, so since homemade playdough typically requires a significant amount of salt, it is considered toxic to dogs, (and probably all other animals).
 It is important to keep all playdough properly stored and out of the reach of your household animals.
-Signs of toxicity to pets will present within three hours of ingestion.

-Here are the signs of toxicity:
+Here are the signs of playdough toxicity in dogs:

 - vomiting